lawik/notes/Blog - The Future Stack.md

 ...

 A good abstraction necessarily imposes constraints on you.
 The best constraints sacrifice things you don't want to be doing anyway.
 A lot of Elixir devs find that immutability makes their code easier to understand and follow.
 It reduces confusion.
 But it IS a constraint, when we apply that constraint we have lost a potential way to build things.

-We see giants like Google pushing towards HTTP3 to get away from the constraints of TCP.
-For the rest of us those constraints have served us quite well for a long time.
-Google are feeling the trade-offs that TCP made for reliable delivery more acutely as speed and throughput become ever more important.
-Most of us do not feel the pain of TCP acutely.
-Most of us are not Google.

 We certainly want nice things.
 In fact i think we want all the nice things.